AnujaLawankar/Employee-Tracker/README.md

 4. When user select to view all departments, Then all data from department table will be displayed in formed of table.

-5. When user select to view all roles, Then all data from department table will be displayed in formed of table.
+5. When user select to view all roles, Then all data from role table will be displayed in formed of table.

-6. When user select to view all employee, Then all data from department table will be displayed in formed of table.
+6. When user select to view all employee, Then all data from employee table will be displayed in formed of table.

 7. When user select to add a department, Then data is added in the department table and displayed in formed of table.